yiisoft/docs/guide/en/concept/aliases.md

 - `@root` - the base directory of the currently running application.
 - `@assets` -  application's public assets directory where assets are published to.
 - `@assetsUrl` - URL of base directory with published assets.
+- `@baseUrl` - the base URL of the currently running Web application.
+Defaults to `/`.
 - `@npm` - node packages directory.
 - `@bower` - bower packages directory.
 - `@vendor` - Composer's `vendor` directory.
 - `@public` - application's publicly accessible directory that contains `index.php`.
 - `@runtime` - the runtime path of the currently running application.
 Defaults to `@root/runtime`.
-- `@baseUrl` - the base URL of the currently running Web application.
-Defaults to `/`.
+- `@layout` - the directory where layouts are located.
 - `@resources` - directory where views, assets sources and other resources are located.
 - `@views` - application view templates base directory.

-## Package Aliases <span id="package-aliases"></span>

-Composer places installed package under `vendor/authorName/packageName` so there is no need for special alias for each package.
-Instead, you can use `@vendor/authorName/packageName` to refer to package directory.